 What is an offshore bank account

 An offshore bank account is a bank account that is off the shores of where you currently live.
-In other words, it is a foreign bank account located in another country.
-Oftentimes it makes sense to setup this account in a different country then where you have your offshore company flag.
-This is because when you hold the account in a different country, it gives you additional redundancy, time and protection against a frivolous lawsuit.
+In other words, it is a foreign bank account located in another jurisdiction.
+Oftentimes it makes sense to setup this account in a different territory then where you have your offshore company flag.
+This is because when you hold the account in a different jurisdiction, it gives you additional redundancy, time and protection against a frivolous lawsuit.

 Are offshore bank accounts legal?

 Yes!
-International bank accounts are legal.
+International bank accounts are legal, both personal and corporate.
 There is nothing inherently illegal about owning an offshore account and they are not “shady” or unprofessional in any way.
 Trillions of dollars are stored in offshore jurisdictions and they remain an integral piece of international finance.

 When Can Offshore Bank accounts cause a problem?

 If you don’t file the right forms to report the accounts.
-Oftentimes the beneficial owners of offshore bank accounts create problems because they don’t properly report the accounts, because they are trying to hide something.
+Oftentimes the beneficial owners create problems because they don’t properly report their savings accounts, because they are trying to hide something.